| Contents

 to me and asked me why did I come?
 Is not the Arab world big enough for me?
 I knelt down

-and explained to him, that although the Arab world is big enough, still it is not my
+and explained to him, that although the Arab world is big enough, still it is not myhome, we spoke for a very long time, then my knees were killing me from squatting, I said

 good bye to him- and followed my aunt into the shops.
 My aunt wanted to buy some shoes-